nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 08 - The Shell.markdown

 	06.	**PATH evaluation**: Traversing directories listed in the PATH variable to locate the command file.

-	the shell submits the command-line to the kernel for final execution.
+	the shell submits the command line to the kernel for final execution.

 ##